teracow/googliser/README.md

 ---
 ## ![#c5f015](images/lime.png) Compatibility

-**googliser** is fully supported on Debian/Ubuntu and I'm working on support for macOS.
-Some extra binaries are required though.
+**googliser** is fully supported on Fedora Workstation.
+Debian/Ubuntu and macOS will require some extra binaries.
 Please advise of any issues.

 Debian/Ubuntu: